Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 ##  📒 Overview

-This documentation contains the following article types:
+This documentation site is structured into following sections

 - **How the Content Moderator works** contain instructions for using the service in more general ways.